BipulChau/Project-0-RESTfulAPI/README.md

 # Project0: RESTful API

 ## Description:
 It's a simple API for a bank.
-It is created using Python programming language and supports 2 main resources: customers and banks.
+It is created using Python programming language and supports 2 main resources: customers and accounts.

 ## Technologies
 1. Python